 Amendments added by Public Act 94-836 require that the Treasurer compare the monthly amount received to the amount received for the corresponding month in 2002.
 If the amount received in 2002 is greater, the difference is to be transferred from the General Revenue Fund to the MEDF.
-A total of \$286,806.98 was transferred in 2010.
+A total of \$305,527.29 was transferred from the General Revenue Fund to the Municipal Economic Development Fund in 2012.
+Not all of that amount was actually distributed to Robbins during CY12.
+Due to the State's fiscal condition, some transfers to MEDF, and thus the warrants payable to Robbins, were held by the Comptroller's Office in CY12.